p-na/ceph-dev-docker/README.md

 issuing `docker ps -a`.
 Both commands do only work outside of the container.
 The latter will will list all containers, including those which have been stopped.

-### Start Ceph

-Within your docker container, run the following code.

-    $ cd /ceph/build
-    $ ../src/vstart.sh -n

-You have to start Ceph with the `-n` command line argument, if you're starting the Cluster for the first time.
-There are other switches available (`-d`, `-x`) which are not necessary for the development of the `dashboard_v2` module.

-# TODO revise

-### Running the container with all dependencies installed

-    # docker run --rm -it -v ~/ceph-local:/ceph -h ceph-dev --net host pna/docker-dev

-### Start ceph development environment

-     # cd /ceph/build
-     # ../src/vstart.sh -d -n -x

-### Test ceph development environment

-     # cd /ceph/build
-     # bin/ceph -s

-### Stop ceph development environment

-     # cd /ceph/build
-     # ../src/stop.sh